YCChenVictor/blog-frontend/_posts/aesthetics_science/english/writing_practice/2022-11-26-is-vessels-the-same-as-batteries.md

 publish: true
 ---

-Should the government support artist or should the artists support themselves?
+Summarize the reading and lecture about the vessel

 ---